-Driving Licence - Learner & Permanent Licence Application Process
+Driving Licence - Application Process, Renewal Online

 A driving license (DL) is a legal requirement to drive a motor vehicle on public roads in India, as mandated by the Motor Vehicles Act, 1988.
 The process involves obtaining a Learner’s License (LL) followed by a Permanent Driving License (DL).